PrairieLearn/PrairieLearn/docs/elements.md

 #### Details

-Contents are only displayed when the answer panel is requested.
+Generally, the contents of `question.html` will appear in the question panel, submission panel, and answer panel.
+To prevent content from being displayed in the submission panel and question panel (so, only in the answer panel), surround that content with the `<pl-answer-panel>` tags.

-Common reasons that trigger the display of this element are:
+Common reasons that trigger the display of the answer panel are:

-- The question is fully correct
+- The question is fully correct.
-- There are no more submission attempts
+- There are no more submission attempts.
 - The time limit for the assessment has expired.

 #### Example implementations